Other gastrointestinal problems

 Suffering from lactose intolerance means that you are sensitive to the sugar in milk – lactose.
 However, it is not an allergy because you do not get an allergic reaction.
 In lactose intolerance, you lack the enzyme that normally breaks down lactose in the intestines – lactase, which makes you hypersensitive to milk sugar.
 Lactose intolerance in itself is harmless.

-Other cases of lactose intolerance (secondary lactase deficiency) may be temporary and occur after other intestinal disease that damaged the intestinal mucosa in some way (intestinal infection, gluten intolerance, Mb Crohn).
-Often a diet reduced on lactose can help reduce the symptoms of diarrhoea and the extra gases that are formed when the intestinal bacteria break down the lactose.
-However, the disease that causes the temporary problems must be treated first.
-Then you can possibly eat lactose again.
+Other cases of lactose intolerance (secondary lactase deficiency) may be temporary and occur after other intestinal diseases that damage the intestinal mucosa in some way (intestinal infection, gluten intolerance, Crohn’s disease, etc.).
+Often a diet of reduced lactose can help alleviate the symptoms of diarrhoea and the extra gases that are formed when the intestinal bacteria break down the lactose.
+However, the disease that causes temporary problems must be treated first.
+Then you will most likely be able to eat lactose again.

-Lactose intolerance can be diagnosed by a healthcare professional by simply testing what happens when you remove or add lactose to the food (reduction / provocation) or you carry out a so-called lactose load and measure hydrogen levels in the exhaled air.
-If you start excluding dairy products from your diet, you may need other supplements to get enough, for example, calcium and Vitamin D. Something that can otherwise cause, for example, osteoporosis and fractures.
+Lactose intolerance can be diagnosed by a healthcare professional by simply testing what happens when you remove or add lactose to your diet.
+You might also undergo lactose intolerance tests.
+If you start excluding dairy products from your diet, you may need other supplements to get enough calcium and Vitamin D. Otherwise you might increase the risk of osteoporosis and bone fractures.

 Gluten Intolerance (Celiac Disease)

 Gluten is a protein found in flour products.
-Gluten intolerance is a more serious problem than, for example, lactose intolerance because the function of the intestine can be damaged.
-Celiac disease patients often suffer from impaired nutrient uptake and various gastrointestinal problems such as flatulence, stomach pain and diarrhoea.
-By excluding gluten from the diet, you can get rid of the problems.
+Gluten intolerance is a more serious problem than, for example, lactose intolerance because the function of the bowels can be damaged.
+Celiac disease patients often suffer from impaired nutrient uptake and various gastrointestinal problems such as flatulence, stomach pain, and diarrhoea.
+By excluding gluten from the diet, you can get rid of these problems.
+Read more about gluten and celiac disease.

 Inflammatory bowel disease (IBD)